izzy2lost/sm64-izzys-port-android/README.md

     If you get an error during the build enter ```make clean``` followed by just ```make```

     If you have built with external data you have to put the base.zip in the /sdcard/Android/data/com.vdavid003.sm64port/files/res/ folder.
 You can find the base.zip with the Material Files app in home/sm64-izzys-port-android/build/us_pc/res/

+15. You can find the finshed apk in the home/sm64-izzys-port-android/build/us_pc folder.
+It is called sm64.us.f3dex2e.apk

+16. You can use the Material Files app again and install it.
+You'll have to grant permission to let the app install unknown applications.

+17. To access the data folder for external data, DynOs models and texture packs.
+You can use a combination of different file explorer apps.
+Some suggestions are the app simply called Files, FV File Explorer or CX File Explorer.